 South Bay Democrats have a chance to shape the future of the state party this weekend.

-The obscure every-other-year elections of Assembly delegates—known as ADEM—kick off this Saturday and Sunday and continue the following week.
+The obscure every-other-year elections of Assembly delegates—known as ADEM—kick off this Saturday and Sunday and continue the following two weekends.
 They span 80 districts statewide and will result in the election of 1,000 people with the power to decide which policies and candidates Cal Dem should back and who should lead the state party in the wake of Eric Bauman’s resignation as chair amid sexual misconduct allegations.

 Historically, the winners comprise politicos and their inner circles.
 But this year has drawn a far more diverse range of candidates organizing progressive slates up and down California in hopes of reforming the party from within.